webark/ember-component-css/README.md

 An Ember CLI addon which allows you to specify component-specific style sheets in an app, addon, engine, or in-repo addon.

 Contributions are welcome!
-Feel free to open up a pull request or issue, and join the [#e-component-css](https://embercommunity.slack.com/messages/e-component-css/) channel in the [Ember Slack community](https://ember-community-slackin.herokuapp.com/) if you have further questions, concerns, or ideas.
+Feel free to open up a pull request or issue, and join the **#e-component-css** channel on the [official Ember Discord server](https://discord.gg/zT3asNS) if you have further questions, concerns, or ideas.
 Thanks! :smile:

 ## Installation